MJ1532-zz/lavalink-repl/readme.md

 - - -

 ## Note & such
-The default port to connect is `443` and the default password is `maybeiwasboring` You can’t change the lavalink port! it will default to 443 due to how replit work.
+The default port to connect is `443` and the default password is `MJProAtNodeJS` You can’t change the lavalink port! it will default to 443 due to how replit work.

 ### How to keep the replit on with [freshping](https://www.freshworks.com/website-monitoring/)